 Metro pay context

 Location changes salary context.
-The table below uses the first mapped occupation anchor, Information Security Engineers (15-1299), and shows selected metro medians with BEA price-level context where available.
+The table below uses the first mapped occupation anchor, Computer Occupations, All Other (15-1299), and shows selected metro medians with BEA price-level context where available.

 | Metro, primary occupation anchor | Median pay, BLS OEWS May 2025 | Cost-adjusted context, BEA RPP |